Atri: Legend

 Atri statue at Atreyapuram village of AP.

 Atri is one of the seven great rishis (saptarshi) of the current Vaivasvata manvantara, along with Agastya, Bhardwaja, Gautama, Jamadagni, Vashistha, and Vishvamitra.
 Atri is a mānasputra, one who is born from the mind of Brahma.
 The Brihadaranyaka Upanishad elaborates that each of the satparshis symbolize one sense or organ of Brahma.
-As such, Atri symbolizes the tongue, which emphasizes his wisdom and knowledge of the Vedas.
+Atri symbolizes the tongue, which emphasizes his wisdom and knowledge of the Vedas.

 According to legends of the Vedic era, Atri was married to Anasuya Devi, who is considered to be one of the seven female pativratas.
 They had three sons: Dattatreya, Durvasa, and Chandra.
 According to the Bhagavada Purana, when instructed by Brahma to contribute to the world's creation, Atri, along with Anusuya, performed severe austerities (tapas) on the Riksha mountain range.
 Pleased by their devotion and prayers, the Hindu trinity (Brahma, Vishnu, and Shiva) appeared before the couple and offered them boons.
 Atri prayed to all three to be born to them.
 Chandra was born as an ansha (part) of Brahma, Dattatreya was born as an ansha of Vishnu, and Durvasa was born as an ansha of Shiva.
 Another version of the legend states that Anasuya, by the powers of her chastity, rescued the three gods, and in return, they were born to her as children.

 Atri is mentioned in various scriptures, the Rig Veda being the most notable.
 He is also associated with various ages, such as the Treta Yuga during the Ramayana, when he and Anasuya advised Rama and his wife Sita.
 The pair is also attributed to bringing river Ganga down to earth, as mentioned in the Shiva Purana.

 He is said to have been a resident of the south, according to the Valmiki Ramayana.
 Puranic tradition supports this as well.